msiegenthaler/free-to-compose/README.md

 - def readln[F[_] : Console](): Free[F, String]

-When using we may now combine the two different kinds of operations into one monad at will:
+When using we may now combine the two different kinds of operations into one monad:

-    def askForName[F[_] : Console : Store] = for {                      //need to declare all op-types used as context bounds hotel <- get("hotel")                                             //Store Op
+    def hotelCheckin[F[_] : Console : Store] = for {                    //need to declare all op-types used as context bounds hotel <- get("hotel")                                             //Store Op
       _ <- println(s"Welcome to the $hotel, please enter your name:")   //Console Op name <- readln()                                                  //Console Op
-      _ <- put("name", name)                                            //Store Op
+      _ <- put("customer", name)                                        //Store Op
     } yield name